cdisc-org/analysis-results-standard/project/docs/DisplaySection.md

 # Class: DisplaySection

-_A part of a tabular display containing one or more pieces of informational text._
+_A part of a tabular display containing one or more pieces of informational text (e.g., title, footnote)._